ucb-ee290c/fa18-gps/doc/Ranging.md

 ## Computing user position

 ### Overview
-Note SV stands for space vehicle and C on its own refers to the speed of light.
+Note, SV stands for space vehicle and C on its own refers to the speed of light.
 GPS locationing requires a lock on several satellites to determine the receiver's location on the Earth as well as the receiver reference clock bias with respect to true GPS time.
 The locationing makes use of the pseudorange of the receiver to each satellite it is tracking.
 The pseudorange is defined as
 ```
 PR = [Tsent - Trec]*C